lyngner/math_visuals/infra/static-site/README.md

 Prerequisites:

 - AWS CLI v2 installed and available on your PATH
+- `jq` installed (the deploy script uses it to inspect and reorder behaviours)
 - A configured profile or environment credentials that can read the existing stack parameters and deploy CloudFormation resources
 - A default region set (for example by exporting `AWS_DEFAULT_REGION=eu-west-1`)